Rays vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 145 hits with 30 doubles, six triples, five home runs and 52 walks.
-He has driven in 45 runs with 16 stolen bases.
+- Steven Kwan has 147 hits with 30 doubles, six triples, five home runs, 52 walks and 47 RBI.
+He's also stolen 16 bases.

-- Kwan has picked up a hit in four straight games.
-During his last five outings he is hitting .292 with two doubles and two RBI.
+- Kwan has picked up at least one hit in five straight games.
+During his last five outings he is batting .391 with two doubles and four RBI.

 Kwan Recent Games